arikalkhairat/hasil/README.md

 ## Acknowledgements

-- Created by Arikal Sayangg
+- Created by Arikal Khairat
 - Built with Python, Flask, and modern web technologies
 - Uses LSB steganography techniques for secure watermarking